-ECE 250 - Leadership and Management in Early Childhood Programs program.
+ECE 250 - Leadership and Management in Early Childhood Programs

+Description: Overview of the responsibilities and tasks involved in managing and leading a quality early childhood program.
 Relationship of program philosophy and goals to program design, including: staffing structure, facility and equipment, budget development, program policies and relationships with families.
 Emphasis on the importance of shared vision, effective leadership, and a commitment towards advancing the professionalism of the early childhood education field.